 The G433 from Logitech is a wired gaming headset with digital DTS 7.1 surround sound for the PC or Mac.
 Stereo audio support is present on gaming consoles like the PS4 or Xbox One.

-Similar to the HyperX's they come with two different styles of ear pads including a sports mesh and a microfiber.
+Similar to the HyperX headset, the G433 comes with two different styles of ear pads including a sports mesh and a microfiber.
 This allows you to swap out either depending on your choice of comforter or gaming environment (microfiber can often get warm).

 The boom microphone is detachable allowing you to convert the headset into headphones quite easily.
 The end of the microphone has a micro-pop filter for helping to keep out unwanted noise and increase vocal clarity.